suspect-otw/e-commerce/products.md

 ```

 **Notes on the image field**:
-- `image_url` is defined as TEXT and will store the URL of the image in the Supabase Storage bucket
+- `image_url` is defined as TEXT ARRAY to store multiple image URLs for each product
 - To handle images:
   1. Create a storage bucket in Supabase dashboard named "product-images"
   2. Upload images to this bucket
-  3. Store the resulting path/URL in the image_url field
+  3. Store the resulting URLs in the image_url array field
   4. Set appropriate storage bucket policies to restrict uploads to authenticated users